 Governance is a decision-making process that gets more people and stakeholders involved.
 The aim is to come up with common good decisions that satisfy the majority.
-Inclusive governance, through citizens' involvement, favours the overall acceptance and makes implementation easier.
+Governance, through citizens' involvement, favours the overall acceptance and makes implementation easier.
 Taking all dimensions into account promotes the emergence of multiple stakeholders and multilevel governance that is better able to take on challenges.
 The involvement of citizens enables governance to gain greater acceptance and tackle new issues.
-In order to reach the most satisfactory decision, a three-step decision-making process can be implemented: • Information: informing citizens • Consultation: asking their opinion on an issue • Dialogue: Based on the results of the consultation, dialogue can be initiated to take the most satisfactory decision for everybody.
 Citizens can get involved at every level of governance to make the world they want to see a reality.
 Leadership for quality ECCE refers to transformation of system for public service delivery with effectiveness.
+Early childhood governance refers to a state's organizational structure and its placement of authority and accountability for program, policy, financing, and implementation decisions for publicly funded early care and education for children from birth to age five.